Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] No, Microsoft Windows Server 2008 R2 is not supported.
 - [ ] No, you need to be on the enterprise support plan.

 ### A newspaper organization has a on-premises application which allows the public to search its back catalogue and retrieve individual newspaper pages via a website written in Java They have scanned the old newspapers into JPEGs (approx 17TB) and used Optical Character Recognition (OCR) to populate a commercial search product.
-The hosting platform and software are now end of life and the organization wants to migrate Its archive to AW5 and produce a cost efficient architecture and still be designed for availability and durability.
+The hosting platform and software are now end of life and the organization wants to migrate Its archive to AWS and produce a cost efficient architecture and still be designed for availability and durability.
 Which is the most appropriate?

 - [ ] Use 53 with reduced redundancy lo store and serve the scanned files, install the commercial search application on EC2 Instances and configure with auto-scaling and an Elastic Load Balancer.
 - [ ] Model the environment using CloudFormation use an EC2 instance running Apache webserver and an open source search application, stripe multiple standard EB5 volumes together to store the JPEGs and search index.
-- [x] Use 53 with standard redundancy to store and serve the scanned files, use Cloud5earch for query processing, and use Elastic Beanstalk to host the website across multiple availability zones.
+- [x] Use 53 with standard redundancy to store and serve the scanned files, use Cloud5earch for query processing, and use Elastic Beanstalk to host the website across multiple Availability Zones.
 - [ ] Use a single-AZ RD5 My5QL instance lo store the search index 33d the JPEG images use an EC2 instance to serve the website and translate user queries into 5Q
-- [ ] Use a CloudFront download distribution to serve the JPEGs to the end users and Install the current commercial search product, along with a Java Container Tor the website on EC2 instances and use Route53 with DNS round-robin.
+- [ ] Use a CloudFront download distribution to serve the JPEGs to the end users and Install the current commercial search product, along with a Java Container Tor the website on EC2 instances and use Route 53 with DNS round-robin.

 ### A Provisioned IOPS volume must be at least [...]
 GB in size.